 Ag Alumni Mentoring Program

-The Ag Alumni Mentoring Program began during fall semester of 2012 as a pilot program with ten mentoring pairs.
-We now match thirty or more students and alumni per semester.
+The Ag Alumni Mentoring Program began during fall semester of 2012 as a pilot program with ten mentoring pairs and has grown ever since.
 Students are matched with mentors from a database of Ag Alumni who have indicated an interest in participating as mentors and have completed a professional profile.
 Potential mentors from all career stages are continually being solicited.
 Mentors make a commitment of one semester, and they are always given the opportunity to opt out each semester before a match is made.

 The goal of this program is to connect students in the College of Agriculture with Purdue Ag Alumni.
 We aspire to bridge the gap between current and past College of Ag Boilermakers.
 Through this program, we want to provide Ag Alumni with a meaningful way to give back to Purdue and to engage with the College of Agriculture and its talented students.
 We want to provide personal and career development opportunities for students.
 We also want to provide College of Ag students (both graduate and undergraduate) with resources to network and connect with Ag Alumni.